Web

 try {

-// TODO: Post the transfer to your server, to be sent to ReadyRemit for completion
+// 1.
+Post the transfer (eventPayload) to your server

 // For more information, see Step 6 in the C2C via SDK guide